Negros

+people.
+This puts it among the 25 most populous islands in the world, close in population to Sicily or Bali.

 From 2015 to 2017, the whole island was governed as an administrative region officially named the Negros Island Region, which comprised the highly urbanized city of Bacolod and the provinces of Negros Occidental and Negros Oriental, along with its corresponding outlying islands and islets within a total regional area of 13,350.74 km2.
 It was created on May 29, 2015, by virtue of Executive Order No. 183 issued by President Benigno Aquino III.
 On August 9, 2017, the region was dissolved after President Rodrigo Duterte signed Executive Order No. 38, reverting its constituents to their previous regions.

 On June 13, 2024, Negros island together with neighboring Siquijor were grouped together under a reconstituted Negros Island Region with Republic Act No. 12000 signed by President Bongbong Marcos.

 History

 Precolonial era

 Negros was originally called Buglas, an old Hiligaynon word thought to mean "cut off", as the island was thought to have been separated from a larger landmass.
 It was also known as Mamaylan and Panilougon among Cebuano-speaking Visayans.
 Among its earliest inhabitants were the aboriginal Ata, one of several Negrito Indigenous Peoples dispersed throughout Southeast Asia that possesses a unique culture.
 The westernmost portions of the island soon fell under the nominal rule of the Kedatuan of Madja-as based on the neighboring islands of Panay and Guimaras, while the eastern coasts were influenced by the Rajahnate of Cebu from the adjacent island of Cebu.